williamstern/interop/client/team/README.md

 It is expected that teams will modify and tailor this application to their system's specific needs and capabilities.

 ## Usage
-The client proxy requires that the python interopt client be installed for the instance of python running it.
+The client proxy requires that the python interop client be installed for the instance of python running it.
-This may be accomplished by including the interopt package on the PYTHONPATH environment variable, or by pip installing the package to the local instance of python.
+This may be accomplished by including the interop package on the PYTHONPATH environment variable, or by pip installing the package to the local instance of python.
 The client proxy has a number of options to configure it to correctly connect to the competition server.
 These options may be view by running the command: